MumenJarrah/CloudLabs/lab8.md

 The `nmap` output provides an overview of the publicly accessible services on the target domain `www.facebook.com`.
 The scan starts by identifying that the host is online and reachable, confirming connectivity.
 Then, it shows the domain resolves to the IP address "157.240.22.35", which is the primary target of the scan.
 Also, there is a reverse DNS (rDNS) lookup of the IP address reveals the hostname "edge-star-mini-shv-01-sjc3.facebook.com", which is a server used by Facebook.
 The `nmap` results show that two ports are open:

-    - Port 80 (HTTP): which is used for standard, unsecured web traffic
+    - Port 80 (HTTP): which is used for standard, unsecured web traffic.
     - Port 443 (HTTPS): which is used for secure, encrypted web traffic over HTTPS.

 <!---
     - Scanning a Host Inside a Container.
       From `192.168.60.11`, scan `192.168.60.5` using the command `nmap 192.168.60.5`, we scanned a local host within the containerized environment to identify open ports and services.
 The scan revealed that the target host was reachable and had port 23 (Telnet) open, a protocol often used for remote access but considered insecure.
 This demonstrates how Nmap can be used to explore local networks, identify active services, and understand potential vulnerabilities in a controlled environment.